 Note: It is not possible to use the same GAMS symbol both as input and output data in MIRO.
 However, there is an option to use output data as input data.

-we will see how they can be integrated into MIRO.
+chapter we will see how they can be integrated into

-integrate a set in MIRO, declare it between the
+To integrate a set in MIRO, declare it

 $onExternalInput